Professor Aneil Malhotra

 Spire Manchester Hospital is only able to provide Covid-19 tests to patients undergoing surgery at our hospital.
 Covid-19 testing or antibody tests are not available as a standalone service.

 I am part of the sports cardiology nucleus for the European Association of Preventative Cardiology, a working branch of the European Society of Cardiology.
 I have more than 80 peer-reviewed publications and co-authored and contributed to numerous books in cardiology and medicine.

-My research is internationally recognised and focuses on adaptations of the athlete’s heart.
 I am currently studying the predictors of cardiomyopathy, particularly among black athletes who appear to be at a higher risk of sudden cardiac death.
 My work to date has achieved Young Investigator Award and best abstract prizes at international conferences including European Society of Cardiology (ESC) Update 2019, ESC 2017, American College of Cardiology 2016 and European Association of Cardiac Rehabilitation and Prevention 2015.
 I’ve also been published in leading medical journals including the New England Journal of Medicine and top cardiology journals including Circulation and Journal of American College of Cardiology.
-I have undertaken interviews and documentaries for the BBC News at Ten and ITV, as well as regularly being interviewed for my work in leading newspapers.